iwiash/galaxiasgenome/purge_dups.md

 ```
 sbatch gbminimap2.sl
 ```
-aligns and converts aligned sam to paf.gz for next steps
+[gbminimap2.sl](gbminimap2.sl) - aligns and converts aligned sam to paf.gz for next steps
+edit: i actually think it didnt convert to paf -a outputs as sam i think - so GB_aln.paf.gz is a sam i think?? just compressed downstream steps all ran empty when using the output from this one so i reran it slightly differently
 ```
 seff 50616280